What is an Active Balancer Module?

 You can view our Off- Grid Battery Kits here: LiFePO4 Battery Kits

-Alternatively, if you are considering an off-grid solar system and want to know if it is right for you, then call us for advice.
+Alternatively, if you are considering a lifepo4 off grid solar batteries system and want to know if it is right for you, then call us for advice.
 We will be able to assist you in choosing the right solar system as per your requirements.
 Our mission is to find exciting ways to extend the use of off-grid solar solutions to power our everyday lives.